DeitySama/Video-Portal/README.md

 You can also change the PORT (Thus if its currently in Use);

-Create a folder call 'uploads' in the root.
+Create a folder called 'uploads' in the root.

 Run "npm run dev" to start the server.
 Goto this route:' localhost:{PORT HERE}/videotube/createAdmin'.